igor-ramazanov/kmtm/README.md

 ## TODOs
-* Help page within the app.
-* Build instructions.
+* Build and publish binaries using Github Actions.
 * Build as a static binary.
+    - Explore integration with Cosmopolitan.

 ## Example usage
 With `tmux` + `kakoune`: